fzhao888/Work-Day-Scheduler/README.md

 ## Usage

 To use the work day scheduler, simply visit https://fzhao888.github.io/Work-Day-Scheduler/ .
-To get started, please type in important events into the colored text area and don't forget to click save to save the important events.
+To get started, please type in important events into the colored text areas.
+When done, please click save to save the important events.
 Enjoy!

 Here is a screenshot of the work day scheduler: